 Choke and Prong Collar Injuries

 Choke and prong collars are designed to make pulling painful for your dog, and have the potential to cause serious physical injury to your dog.
-Your dog’s neck contains their trachea, esophagus, thyroid gland, lymph nodes, jugular vein, and spinal column, and ANY collar worn around their neck, even a flat collar, has the potential to injury one of these areas, especially a collar that tightens around their neck, like a choke or prong collar does (this is why we choose to use harnesses when walking dogs instead of attaching a leash to their collars).
+Your dog’s neck contains their trachea, esophagus, thyroid gland, lymph nodes, jugular vein, and spinal column.
+ANY collar worn around their neck, even a flat collar, has the potential to injury one of these areas, especially a collar that tightens around their neck, like a choke or prong collar does.
 Injuries associated with choke and prong include:

 - Neck injuries – These can include bruising, whiplash, headaches, crushed trachea, damage to larynx, and fractured vertebrae.

 - Damage to the thyroid gland – This gland is located at the base of the neck, just below the larynx.
-The thyroid gland sustains trauma when a dog wearing a collar pulls on leash or the leash is yanked (such as when a “correction” is given with a choke or prong collar).
+The thyroid gland sustains trauma when the collar tightens.
 Long-term, this can lead to hypothyroidism.

 - Vagus nerve injuries – This nerve originates at the neck level and controls, the heart, lungs, stomach, and the intestinal tract.
-Like the thyroid, it can be damaged from pulling or yanking on a neck collar.
+Like the thyroid, the tightening of the collar can damage it.

 - Eye and ear issues – Pulling or yanking on a neck collar decreases the blood and lymphatic flow to the head which can lead to eye and ear issues.
-It also has been shown to significantly increase the pressure in a dog’s eyes which can cause serious injury to dogs already suffering thin corneas, glaucoma, or eye injuries.
+It also significantly increases the pressure in a dog’s eyes which can cause serious injury to dogs already suffering thin corneas, glaucoma, or eye injuries.

 - Skin punctures – The skin on a dog’s neck is only 3–5 cells thick (human skin is 10–15 cells think for comparison).
 The prongs on a prong collar can break the dog’s skin if enough pressure is applied.